 For a serving cell of an IAB-MT, the IAB-MT can be provided by Provided Guard Symbols MAC CE a number of symbols that will not be used for the IAB-MT in slots where the IAB-node transitions between IAB-MT and IAB-node DU and a SCS configuration for the number of symbols [11, TS 38.321].

-With reference to slots of an IAB-DU cell, a symbol in a slot of an IAB-DU cell can be configured to be of hard, soft, or unavailable type.
+With reference to slots of an IAB-DU cell, a symbol in a slot of an IAB-DU cell can be configured to be of hard, soft, or unavailable type by HSNA Slot Configuration List in gNB-DU Cell Resource Configuration [16, TS 38.473].
 When a downlink, uplink, or flexible symbol is configured as hard, the IAB-DU cell can respectively transmit, receive, or either transmit or receive in the symbol.

 When a downlink, uplink, or flexible symbol is configured as soft, the IAB-DU cell can respectively transmit, receive or either transmit or receive in the symbol only if